ansys/pyansys-tools-variableinterop/README.rst

 Documentation
 -------------

-Install the required dependencies for the documentation with:
+Install the required dependencies for the documentation with this command:

 .. code:: bash